RagnarB83/ash-documentation/docs/MRCC-interface.rst

 You can request this by adding dens=1 to the MRCC inputstring which will result in a file "CCDENSITIES" that will contain the CCSDT density.
 MRCC also produces a MOLDEN file, hower, this file contains the SCF orbitals.

-To get the CCSDT density we can use functionality built-into Multiwfn (See :doc:`Multiwfn_interface` for details) to create correlated natural orbitals.
+To get the CCSDT density we can use functionality built-into Multiwfn (See :doc:`Multiwfn-interface` for details) to create correlated natural orbitals.
 You can use the ASH function **convert_MRCC_Molden_file** that interfaces to Multiwfn to create the correct Molden-file.
 The Moldenfile created by the function is called:  mrccnew.molden

-Once you have the correct Moldenfile you can use it on its own or  use the  **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) to perform various types of WF and density analysis or plot surfaces.
+Once you have the correct Moldenfile you can use it on its own or  use the  **multiwfn_run function** (See :doc:`Multiwfn-interface` for details) to perform various types of WF and density analysis or plot surfaces.
 See also :doc:`elstructure_analysis` .

 .. code-block:: python